ckaus/EpiPy/install_packages/README.md

 **With installation package (.deb)**

-**!!!WARNING 24.02.16!!!** The librariy libstdc++6 delete libre office core and all depending packages and could break your package dependencies on Debian.
+**!!!WARNING 24.02.16!!!** The library libstdc++6 delete libre office core and all depending packages and could break your package dependencies on Debian.
 Please install **From sources**.

 Requirements: